Graduate Certificate in Hispanic Linguistics

 Description of Certificate

-The purpose of the proposed Graduate Certificate in Hispanic Linguistics is to equip students with specific background, education, and tools in the study and teaching of the Spanish language.
-Spanish is the most widely studied world language in the United States.
+The Graduate Certificate in Hispanic Linguistics aims to equip students with specific background, education, and tools in the study and teaching of the Spanish language, the most widely studied language other than English in the United States.
 Students will learn the historical development of the Spanish language, along with linguistic theory and analysis.
-The program will educate students in teaching methodologies and practices for Spanish language instruction.
-Graduates will be able to conduct Spanish language analysis.
+The certificate program will also educate students in teaching methodologies and practices for Spanish-language instruction.
+Graduates will be able to conduct Spanish-language analysis.
+Upon completion, this professional qualification may expand a graduate student’s opportunities in the job markets, both academic and non-academic.

 Target Audience